horace3/Arduino_Canbus_Monitor/README.md

 ![Canbsu monitor](ArduinoCanbusMinitor.jpg)

-note that this code requires an updated version of the following function
+note that this code requires an updated version of the following function which fixes problems with the values of id and rtrBit being returned incorrectly
 ```
 /*********************************************************************************************************
 ** Function name:           mcp2515_read_canMsg